 Types of Charlotte Workers’ Compensation Benefits

-- Workers’ Compensation Death Benefits – If an employee dies due to their work-related injury or illness, their surviving spouse and dependent children may be eligible for death benefits.
-These benefits can be paid in a lump sum or as weekly payments.
+- Death Benefits: If an employee dies as a result of their job-related injuries, their surviving spouse and dependent children may be eligible for death benefits.

 Filing a Workers’ Compensation Claim in Charlotte, North Carolina

-In North Carolina, injured workers must file their workers’ comp claim with the North Carolina Industrial Commission within two years of their injury or illness.
+In North Carolina, injured workers must provide written notice to their employer within 30 days AND file their workers’ comp claim with the North Carolina Industrial Commission within two years of the date of their injury or illness.
 Workers’ compensation claims can be filed online, by mail, or in person.

 How Long Do Workers’ Compensation Benefits Last in Charlotte, North Carolina?

-In most cases, injured Charlottean workers can receive benefits until they reach maximum medical improvement.
-Maximum medical improvement (MMI) is when your condition has stabilized and is not expected to improve further.
+In most cases, injured Charlottean workers can receive benefits until they reach maximum medical improvement, but not longer than 500 weeks unless exceptional circumstances exist.
+Maximum medical improvement (MMI) is when the authorized treating physician determines your condition has stabilized and is not expected to improve further.